markjprice/cs11dotnet7/docs/errata/improvements.md

 - [Page 299 - Treating warnings as errors](#page-299---treating-warnings-as-errors)
 - [Page 453 - Scaffolding models using an existing database](#page-453---scaffolding-models-using-an-existing-database)
 - [Page 655 - Exercise 14.2 – Practice implementing MVC by implementing a category detail page](#page-655---exercise-142--practice-implementing-mvc-by-implementing-a-category-detail-page)

+# Page 86 - Getting text input from the user

+In Step 1, I note that the `ReadLine` method is declared to return `string?`, meaning that it could return a `null` value instead of a `string` value (including an empty one).
+I also note that this is treated as a warning by the compiler.

+In the next edition, I will add a note to explain that this method never actually returns `null` so there is no point in checking for that in functional code.
+A more useful check is `string.IsNullOrEmpty` so I will add more steps to show how to use that method and `string.IsNullOrWhiteSpace` to validate text input.

 # Page 128 - Rounding numbers